ARCCSS-extremes/climpact/README.md

    station information, the beginning and end years of the base period, and the number of cores to use in processing, respectively.
 See the user guide for more information.
-   *Rscript climpact2.batch.stations.r ./sample_data/ ./sample_data/climpact2.sample.batch.metadata.txt 1971 2000 4*
+   *Rscript climpact.batch.stations.r ./sample_data/ ./sample_data/climpact.sample.batch.metadata.txt 1971 2000 4*

 ##  Common problems